Stat184-Fall2025/3_FP_Naman_Riya_Aditi/README.md

   - Penn State University, STAT 184

 - **Aditi Kumar** ([@aditikumar2157](https://github.com/aditikumar2157))
-  - Contributor
+  - Code Reviewer and Contributor
   - Penn State University, STAT 184

 **Course:** STAT 184 - Introduction to R Programming (Fall 2025)

 **Contact:** For questions about this project, please open an issue in this repository or contact the team members via GitHub.
+Also you can reach us at the emails: nmk5877@psu.edu(Naman), abk6167@psu.edu(Aditi), rvm6021@psu.edu(Riya)